TibFinance/TibDotNetCoreSdk/README.md

 Each Api Call Return a response Object that Follow the same Object structure

-Ex : this is the base Response that the Sdk use Every Other Custom rsponse implements it's own properties depending on the Call and it's return
+Ex : this is the base Response that the Sdk use, Every Other Custom response implements this Class Plus it's own properties depending on the Call and it's return

 ```
 // Client base Response.